mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 ![](linux_tutorial_02.png)

 This looks okay, and can definitely work in a pinch if we wanted, but I think the rows with `#` characters look more solid, so I would like to have EVERY line look solid.
-Let's save the output of this to a file so we can inspect how those colors show up.  `ascii-image-converter -C lesbian_pride.jpg > lesbian_pride.out` should save the file to `lesbian_prid.out`, which we can open in vim:
+Let's save the output of this to a file so we can inspect how those colors show up.  `ascii-image-converter -C lesbian_pride.jpg > lesbian_pride.out` should save the file to `lesbian_pride.out`, which we can open in vim:

 ![](linux_tutorial_03.png)